 Wila is actually considered to be a delicacy, and it was frequently used as a food source in the past.
 At this point, you will probably not surprised that this moss is actually a lichen, which mainly grows on dead or dying trees.
 Generally speaking, this lichen tends to grow on fairly elevated palaces in Northern America and you will most likely find it on branches.
 Identifying it is fairly easy as it does look like long hair, and in some cases, this can even grow several feet long.

-The Rock Tripe is usually found in North America and early settlers have used it as a food source during a famine, although that is not saying much as they ate everything on which they could get their hands on.
+The Rock Tripe moss is usually found in North America and early settlers have used it as a food source during famine, although that is not saying much as they ate everything on which they could get their hands on.
 The problem with Rock Tripe is that if you eat it raw you will get sick, and depending on your health condition it could even become life-threatening.
 People used to boil it several times before consuming it as this eliminates most of the toxins, although it also eliminates most of the nutrients as well.

-In addition to being a food source during desperate times, this lichen also has some powerful effects when it comes to your immune system, although this mainly depends on your overall condition.
+In addition to being a food source during desperate times, this lichen also has some powerful effects when it comes to your immune system, although this mainly depends on your overall health condition.

 Kalpasi is mainly used as a spice, although it does have several health benefits like relieving pain, improving digestion, healing urinary tract infection and it is also used for treating wounds as it does have antibacterial properties.
-The Kalapsi is a lichen and it is also called the Black Stone Flower, generally speaking, it grows bout in the Northern and in the Southern hemisphere.
+The Kalapsi is a lichen and it is also called the Black Stone Flower, generally speaking, it grows in the Northern and the Southern hemisphere.

-Although you can eat some types of mosses and lichens it is still not the best idea, identifying them correctly is fairly hard for the untrained eye and eating them raw or not preparing them might get you seriously ill and even worse.
+Although you can eat some types of mosses and lichens it is still not the best idea, identifying them correctly is fairly hard for the untrained eye, and eating them raw or not preparing them might get you seriously ill and even worse.

 Disclaimer: I am not a doctor or a nutritionist, so make sure to check with your doctor or nutritionist before eating any type of moss or lichen.